West Virginia · South

 Is Lyme disease common in Pendleton County?

-Pendleton County reports about 299 Lyme cases per 100,000 people a year (U.S. CDC), the 18th-highest of 1378 counties in the South and the 15th-highest of West Virginia's 55 counties.
+Pendleton County reports about 299 Lyme cases per 100,000 people a year (U.S. CDC), in the top 3% of U.S. counties for reported Lyme disease (the 15th-highest of West Virginia's 55 counties).
 Lyme is the dominant blacklegged-tick disease, so TickZone uses this county rate as the disease baseline behind every town's score.

 All towns in Pendleton County